-(h) Notwithstanding any other provision of these regulations, the State Tax Credits allocated pursuant to subsection (g)(1)(B) of Sections 12206, 17058, and 23610.5 of the Revenue and Taxation Code shall be awarded to applicants for eligible projects receiving an allocation of State Ceiling from CDLAC and the applicant criteria shall be applied in accordance with Section 10326 shall not be subject to a competition administered by the Committee during the calendar year 2020.
+(h) Notwithstanding any other provision of these regulations, the State Tax Credits allocated pursuant to subsection (g)(1)(B) of Sections 12206, 17058, and 23610.5 of the Revenue and Taxation Code shall be awarded to applicants for eligible projects receiving an allocation of State Ceiling from CDLAC and shall not be subject to a competition administered by the Committee during the calendar year 2020.
 Projects shall begin construction within 180 days of award pursuant to Section 10317(j).
 Application selection criteria shall otherwise be applied in accordance with Section 10326.
 Up to two hundred million dollars (\$200,000,000) shall be allocated for housing financed by CalHFA's Mixed-Income Program.